x-govuk/govuk-prototype-wizard/README.md

 module.exports = exampleWizard
 ```

+### Set up the routes

-### Make the paths available in the view using routes
+1. Make the paths available in the view using routes
+2. Post each form back to itself, evaluate the paths and redirect to the calculated next page

 ```js
 const exampleWizard = require('example-wizard.js')